Pilks-pixel/Quiz-App/README.md

 The app is built in React and makes use of Redux for state management and MongoDB to store player scores.

-Front end is deployed with Netlify [front-end](quizzicalproject.netlify.app) and Backend with Heroku.
+Front end is deployed with Netlify and Backend with Heroku.

-Backend can be found at [back-end](https://github.com/Pilks-pixel/Quiz-App-Backend)
+Backend can be found at [Quiz-App-Backend](https://github.com/Pilks-pixel/Quiz-App-Backend)

 ## Intillation & Usage